Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	>**Note:** Although the procedure is not shown here, you can use the Publish Cloud Service feature in the Windows Azure Tools to publish your service package directly from Visual Studio.
 To use this feature, you need to configure a set of credentials that you use to authenticate access to the management service using a self-issued certificate that you upload to the Management Portal.

-1. Now, switch back to the browser window and the Management Portal.
+1. Now, switch back to the browser window with the Management Portal opened.

-1. At Cloud Services list, click on the name of the cloud service that you created in the previous step.
+1. In the cloud services list, click the name of the cloud service that you created before.

 	![Cloud Service](Images/cloud-service.png?raw=true "Cloud Service")

 	_Cloud Service_

-1. At the cloud service page, click **Staging** and then, click **Upload New Staging Environment**.
+1. In the **Dashboard** page, click **Staging** and then **Upload a New Staging Environment**.

 	![Deploy to staging environment](Images/deploy-to-staging-environment.png?raw=true "Deploy to staging environment")